 Second arrest in 9/11 birthday party shooting

 Oct.
-14—A second suspect in a shooting at a Paseo Feliz birthday party on Sept.
+15—A second suspect in a shooting at a Paseo Feliz birthday party on Sept.
 11 that injured five people was arrested Thursday.

 Santa Fe police said 20-year-old Eddial Cuevas played a role in the September incident and is being charged with aggravated battery and aggravated assault.